I’m super excited to review the new Casio PX-870 digital piano, which has just been released in the US.

 The Key Off simulator (available exclusively on the PX-870) will change the tone of the sound according to how fast your fingers leave the keys so that slow key release will produce longer reverberation than fast key release.

-Key-On and Key-Off action noises are another aspects of piano sound reproduced on the PX-870.
+Key-On and Key-Off action noises are another aspect of piano sound reproduced on the PX-870.

 The Hammer Response setting will allow you to change the time deviation between when you play a note and it actually sounds.